postcss/postcss/docs/plugins.md

 * [`postcss-mq-last`] gives media query rules precedence by moving them to the end of the file.
 * [`postcss-node-modules-replacer`] replaces path than includes `node_modules` to `~`.
+* [`postcss-plugin-namespace`] add a css selector to all rules, so that css file don't affect other element.
 * [`postcss-pseudo-content-insert`] adds `content: ''` to `:before` and `:after` if it is missing.
 * [`postcss-pseudo-element-cases`] converts `.style::BEFORE` into `.style::before` and vice versa.